 Dry lima beans are generally soaked in water for at least 5 hours to make them tender.
 Soaking also helps remove any anti-nutritional compounds.

 Photo courtesy: stone-soup

-To shell, snap the stem end towards string side and pull all along the length of the pod to detach the string.
+To shell, snap the calyx end towards the midrib and pull all along the suture line of the pod to remove the string.
 Split open and remove beans.
 Drop them into boiling salted water for 1 minute.
-Drain the water and plunge them in ice water.
-Generally, beans along with the husk used in cooking.
-You may also wish to detach its husk (thin cover around the bean), to pop out underlying bright green cotyledons, which are then used in cooking.
+Drain the water and plunge them into ice water.
+Beans along with the seed coat can be used in cooking.
+You may also wish to discard its seed coat (thin cover around the bean), to pop out underlying bright green cotyledons, which are then employed in cooking.

 Here are some serving tips: